ibm-cloud-docs/containers/cs_apps.md

 </staging>

-### Freeing up used public IP addresses
+### Freeing up used IP addresses
 {: #freeup_ip}

-You can free up a used portable public IP address by deleting the load balancer service that is using the portable public IP address.
+You can free up a used portable IP address by deleting the load balancer service that is using the portable IP address.

 [Before you begin, set the context for the cluster you want to use.](cs_cli_install.html#cs_cli_configure)